 For beginners, the bunny hop is the most basic trick you would want to learn.
 It is because, from among the kick scooter magics, this will pave the way for more complex and advanced forms of tricks.
 It also helps develop balance and control over your ride.

-This trick is quite easy like a bunny hopping, hence the name.
+This trick is as easy as bunny hopping, hence the name.
 It does not even require ramps or going to the park.
 But first, you need to find a wide and flat ground, an empty parking lot for example.
 Having a clean and expansive play area is important especially for new riders for your and the other’s safety.

 What you need to do is: